metova/up_and_at_them/README.md

 [![Up And At Them!](http://img.youtube.com/vi/457nGTf4fsQ/0.jpg)](http://www.youtube.com/watch?v=457nGTf4fsQ)

-This gem provides a git inmethod for performing atomic transactions with the capability to rollback.
+This gem provides a method for performing atomic transactions with the capability to rollback.
 Note that this is for any general Ruby operation and does not replace [ActiveRecord::Rollback](http://api.rubyonrails.org/classes/ActiveRecord/Rollback.html).